If you’ve been thinking of buying an Nvidia GPU recently, you’ve likely come across the term ‘DLSS’. But what is DLSS and why should you care?

 However, Nvidia has since launched DLSS 2.0, which has seemingly fixed this issue.
-Nvidia now claims “DLSS 2.0 offers image quality comparable to native resolution.”
+Nvidia now claims it “offers image quality comparable to native resolution.”

 Ray tracing is a big buzzword right now, as it improves video game visuals with more realistic lighting and shadow effects.
 However, ray tracing is so taxing on the GPU that it can cause a significant frame rate drop when activated.